Creating Your Own Opportunities as a Creative Graduate

 Jamie chose to become freelance after working in-house as a graphic designer, find out why he made the change in his Q&A.

-Chloe is a 23-year-old from Gloucestershire, she graduated from Bath Spa University with a degree in English Literature and Creative Writing.
-Alongside her content marketing job at an SEO agency, she runs a blog and Instagram account, while beta reading for soon-to-be-published authors.
-When she’s not writing, she can be found curled up with a book and a cup of tea, twirling my curly hair around my fingers.
+I’m Chloe Price, a 23-year-old from Gloucestershire, I graduated from Bath Spa University with a degree in English Literature and Creative Writing.
+Alongside my content marketing job at an SEO agency, I also run my own blog and Instagram account, while beta reading for soon-to-be-published authors.
+I’m passionate about the written word and the impact it can have, whether it’s just one person to an entire country – ‘the pen is mightier than the sword’ is one of my favourite quotes.
+When I’m not writing, I can be found curled up with a book and a cup of tea, twirling my curly hair around my fingers.